Polynomial extensions of the Weyl $C^*$-algebra: Vacuum expectations and the q-projection method

-which follows from $i\sqrt{2}\alpha p=-\sqrt{2}\alpha q+2\alpha b$. \\ The q-projection method consists in using (\ref{decomp4}) and (\ref{pp}) to reduce the problem to compute vacuum expectation values of products of the form $e^{-izP(q)}e^{-iwp}$ to the calculation of a single Gaussian integral.\\ In the following sub--sections we illustrate this method starting from the simplest examples.
+The q-projection method consists in using (\ref{decomp4}) and (\ref{pp}) to reduce the problem to compute vacuum expectation values of products of the form $e^{-izP(q)}e^{-iwp}$ to the calculation of a single Gaussian integral.\\ In the following sub--sections we illustrate this method starting from the simplest examples.

-\subsection{Vacuum characteristic functions of observables in $Heis(1,1,1)$}
+\subsection{Vacuum characteristic functions of observables in $Heis(1,1)$}